ashrobins/support.thetyee.ca/README.md

 The development server will reload the app when any of the files are edited.
 So you can just edit the template files and the single-file application to your needs and refresh your browser to see the results.

 Errors will be written to your terminal, as well as shown in the browser.

+### 8. Send a pull request with the changes

+When you're done making changes, create a new pull request pointing from the branch that you're working on lcoally (probaby `develop`) pointing to the `develop` branch at https://github.com/phillipadsmith/support.thetyee.ca

+Submit the pull request and congratulate yourself on a job well done. :)